Designing a business website is not an easy task.

 1. Logical Flow & Clear Navigation

 While it is true that your website needs to be visually attractive, it is more important for it to be functional.
 So, the first thing you need to do is map out how your site will work.
 This is crucial for both the UX and the SEO because search engines take the structure and content into consideration when ranking websites.
 When mapping out your site, ensure that everything makes sense and flows logically (ask a few friends to take a look at it if necessary).
+Many London based businesses choose to engage a SEO specialist, or expert, to help them with their organic rankings.
+Sometimes even though you have a great business website, the visitors just don’t engage with it, or your competitors are a lot stronger in terms of content and links.
+Thanks to London based SEO consultants, you can find plenty of tips and Q&As about SEO here.

 Without clear navigation, your website will be pretty much useless.
 Make sure to use logical, easy-to-understand names for your website’s pages — FAQ, about, contact, etc. Don’t try to appear funny or clever at this point!